csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 Further, HTTP/2 is required in order for certain other technologies to be
 utilised:

-* Brotli, an improved compression algorithm from Google, needs to run over HTTP/2 because of third parties (ISPs, proxies, etc.) infamously trying to recompress already compressed transfer.
-By preventing them getting at at all, it means that they can’t try running gzip over a new, unknknow content encoding (e.g. Brotli).
+* **Brotli**, an improved compression algorithm from Google, needs to run over HTTP/2 because of third parties (ISPs, proxies, etc.) infamously trying to recompress already compressed transfer.
+By preventing them getting at it in the first place, it means that they can’t try running gzip over a new, unknown content encoding (e.g. Brotli).
-* Service Worker absolutely needs to run over HTTP/2, because it’s basically a man in the middle.
+* **Service Worker** absolutely needs to run over HTTP/2, because it’s basically a man in the middle.
 We’re building a proxy that sits in between our users and our servers, so the need for security there should be pretty clear.

-Currently I’m not making that much use of anything HTTP/2 offers me other than multiplexing and header compression (because I didn’t even have to lift a finger) for those.
+Currently I’m not making that much use of anything HTTP/2 offers me other than multiplexing and header compression (because I didn’t even have to lift a finger for those).
 My site is already pretty slim, and I’m serving so few assets that one could almost argue over-engineering, but one really great example of where I will benefit from HTTP/2 multiplexing is this [relatively large list of images on the homepage](/#section:clients).